mbnguyen/Shooter/README.md

   Use up arrow key to jump.
   Use Spacebar to shoot.
   Watch out because the game gets harder as you score!

+To balance player as the game gets harder:
+  You'll get an extra heart for every 2 points you scored.
+  You'll get an extra bullet for every 5 points you scored.

 Have fun!